LaunchPlatform/beancount-black/README.md

 It would be greatly beneficial for the community to access a tool like this, so we've decided to open-source it under an MIT license.
 We hope you find this tool useful 😄

 ## Install

-> [!WARNING]
-> Bean-black command-line is deprecated and will remain as is, with no feature updates.
-> It's subject to removal in future versions.
-> In the future, the `beancount-black` package will focus on serving as a Beancount formatter library.
-> Please use [beanhub-cli](https://github.com/LaunchPlatform/beanhub-cli) instead if you need a formatter command-line tool.
-> Newer features like file traversal, account, or commodity renaming will only be available with `beanhub-cli`.

 To install the formatter, simply run